improveme-io/imio-product-demo/README.md

 Go to the project root and run `nvm use` and then `corepack enable`.
 This configures the Node.js version used by our project and enables the `pnpm` package manager for it with the version specified in our `package.json`.
 If you don't have something installed yet, follow the prompts after issuing these commands.
 Finally, run `pnpm i` in the project root to install our project'sdependencies.

-You will need to open a secure connection for our app's webhook to handle Clerk events.
-Please ask for an so ask for an ngrok auth token from @robotkutya.
-You can install ngrok on a Mac with `brew install ngrok/ngrok/ngrok` and then add your token with `ngrok config <AUTH_TOKEN>`.
-You can now open a secure connection with `ngrok http --url=gentle-chow-present.ngrok-free.app 1337`.
+You will need to open a secure connection for Clerk webhook events.
+Please ask for an ngrok auth token from @robotkutya.
+You can install ngrok on a Mac with `brew install ngrok/ngrok/ngrok` (this is not a typo, yes, it is `ngrok/ngrok/ngrok`) and then add your token with `ngrok config <AUTH_TOKEN>`.
+You can now open a secure connection between our Clerk webhook and your local development server with `ngrok http --url=gentle-chow-present.ngrok-free.app 1337`.

 Please ask for a `.env` file from @robotkutya, then place it in the project root.
 You can now start up the development server with `pnpm dev`.

-## Deployment / Worklow / Environments
+## Deployment / Environments / Workflow

 We use a basic Vercel workflow with automatic promotions.
-Every commit pushed to the main branch will trigger a Production Deployment.
-Every commit pushed to any other branch will trigger a Preview Deployment.
+Every commit pushed to `main` branch will trigger a Production Deployment.
+Every commit pushed to any other branch will trigger a Preview Deployment for said branch.
 Preview deployments use a copy of the production database and use the "Production" Clerk environment.

-Local development uses the "Development" Clerk environment and the `vercel-dev` Neon db branch.
-This DB branch should be reset to the latest version of the `main` branch when you want an up-to-date version of the database fo your local development environment.
-When making changes related to data, you should branch off of the `main` DB branch and update your connection string in the `.env` file to point to that branch.
-You can then run `pnpm db push` into that development branch as you work on your changes.
-This development branch will be automatically merged back into the `main` branch when you are ready to deploy your changes, with the help of the Neon-Vercel integration.
+The local development server uses the "Development" Clerk environment and the `vercel-dev` Neon db branch.
+You need to establish a secure connection to handle Clerk webhook events locally.
+See the Setup section above for instructions on how to do this.

+Preview branches use the "Production" Clerk environment and a database branch that is automatically branched off of `main` and created for each preview branch.
+When in the context of a Preview deployment, changes made to the Clerk user (e.g. updating a name, changing the avatar or email address) will also make changes to live production data, please be conscious of this.
+When needed, you can always reset the preview database branch to the latest version of the `main` branch via the Neon UI console or the Neon CLI tool.

+Currently we don't handle database migrations, it is a work in progress.

 ## Frontend Development Notes